Luadux/.github/profile/readme.md

 # Hello from Luadux!
-### we represent a research project that aims to improve code reverse-ingineering!
+### we represent a research project that aims to improve code reverse-engineering!

 Meanwhile, the project is still under development 🔨🔨